-We successfully achieved the reversible control of the MIT via the charge doping by regulating the intensity of photoexcitation.
 This method is widely applicable to other low-dimensional systems and makes MIT more controllable and suitable for use in nanowires as an active element in future architectures of nanosized functional devices as well as nanoscale interdevice wiring.

 Fig. 1.
-Optical control of transition from 4×1 metallic (upper area) to 4×1 insulating (lower area) phases.
+Optical control of metal (upper area) to insulator (lower area) transition.